theo-armour/2020/apps/us-census-bureau-tracts-ca/README.md

 ## To do and wish list

+* 2020-06-30 ~ Locate a higher resolution geoJSON file for California.
+* 2020-06-30 ~ Build up a functioning workflow for gathering and displaying census tract data
+* 2020-06-30 ~ Find a source for COVID-19 census tract data
+    * For an examples, see https://data.sfgov.org/stories/s/adm5-wq8i/
 * Using height, color, opacity and shapes enable each data point to display a number nuanced values
 * Add in the usual bag of tricks to help speed up the display on older devices
 * Add county name titles

 ## Issues